 See, when we are born into this life, we usually keep doing what the elders have taught us.
 We mimic what their own elders have taught them.
 We become replicas of the parent generation, which is more or less a replica of their own parents’ generation.
 Some way or another, we take on parts of their identities and we persist into them until they become ours — forgetting our own individuality in the process.

+The relief is, this person you were told to be by society or the outside world in general is not who you are at the core.
+It is not your natural character, neither is it your final destination.
+But one thing is certain, he or she does not serve the evolution of your soul... or of our species.
 For we are not here on Earth to keep doing the same things in the same ways.
 We are here to innovate, not to imitate.
 We are here to add novelty by creating that which didn’t exist before.
 This is how we benefit humanity.
-This is the key to true immortality — creating something that lives on.
+This is the key to true immortality — creating something that transcends us that will live on after we depart from this physical existence.

-To fundamentally know who we are, going against the mainstream paradigm and embracing solitude seems to be the way to go.
+To fundamentally know who we are, going against the mainstream paradigm while embracing solitude seems to be the way to go.
 Like travel, meditation among other esoteric practices also introduce us to our true, higher selves.
 So can psychedelics — why the experience is called a trip.

 That said, the secret to self-transformation from who were told to be to who we genuinely are, or to any change for that matter, is not to confront or to fight the old paradigm.
 The key is to create a new paradigm which will make the old one obsolete.